Code-Institute-Submissions/fpatrick-p3_MayResub/README.md

 ### Unfixed Bugs

-Bugs not found to date.
+Bugs not found.

 ## Deployment

 - This project was deployed using Code Institute's mock terminal for Heroku.

-- Steps for deployment.:
+- Steps for deployment:
   - Fork or clone this repository
   - Create a new Heroku app
   - Set the build packs to Python and NodeJS in that order